Dynasty-Li/Dynasty-Li.github.io/index.md

   - A2.
 Student Representative in Academic Practice Sub-Committee (1 of the Univ.)
 (09/2019 – 09/2020)

   - A1.
 Summer Undergraduate Research Fellowship (SURF) (5% of the Univ.)
 (06/2019 – 09/2019)

+  - A0.
+Best Results-Making Team for Great Performance in Summer Social Research (1 of the Univ.)
+(10/2019)

 <h2 id="Extracurricular-Activities">Extracurricular Activities</h2>